By the Emperor's Sister

 Their troubles, of course, were the Ministry of Magic.
 Or to be more precise, the Ministry of Magic's laws.
 Or to be even more specific, their law regarding marriage for muggle-born witches.

 The Ministry of Magic has finally acknowledged, publicly, that the wizarding world was in danger.
-No not of Lord Voldemort, the silly monkeys, but of the continued intermarrying of the Pureblood line causing more and more stillbirths, squibs and barren children.
+But not of Lord Voldemort.
+No, they were still hiding their heads in the proverbial sand about that one.
+They announced that the continuation of intermarrying between Pureblood lines caused more and more stillbirths, squibs and barren children.
 So how do they fix this problem?
 Simple.
 They created the Preservation of Wizarding Heritage Law.
 Or the Marriage Law, as everyone else was calling it.

 The law dictated that no Pureblood wizard could marry a Pureblood witch, unless it was discovered that they had no familial relations in their bloodlines.
 Which was a pretty rare thing indeed, for the Notts, the Browns and even the famed Malfoys all had Weasleys, Lovegoods, Potters, and Boneses somewhere in their ancestry.
-So said Pureblood male had to interbreed with a Muggle-born, in order to 'strengthen the blood'.
+So the Ministry decreed that Pureblood males had to interbreed with Muggle-born females, in order to 'strengthen the blood'.

-Naturally these Pureblood wizards would not be too kind to this law, despite that it had been created to keep their families from extinction.
-Now ministers do wish to keep the funds coming in, not to mention secure their places in office, so they added a bit more to the PWH Law.
+Naturally these Pureblood wizards were not happy about this law, despite the fact that it had been created to keep their families from extinction.
+Now, the ministers wanted to keep the funds coming in, not to mention secure their places in office, so they added a bit more to the PWH Law.
 Under this law any Pureblood wizard, or male head of a Pureblood family, could petition for a betrothal contract giving them legal power over the Muggle-born witch.
 That would make them very happy indeed, they decided.
-It seemed like a step backwards, before women's lib. and all such movements, but the ministers knew that if the power hungry had some power over it all, they stayed compliant-ish.
+It seemed like a step backwards, before women's liberation and all such movements, but the ministers knew that if the power hungry had some power over it all, they would stay compliant-ish.

 This step also was deemed necessary as they quickly discovered that the Muggle families felt that betrothal contracts were too 'barbaric' and they would rather let their daughters 'fall in love' and 'marry who they damn well pleased, wizarding family or no'.